 Wampi trees are native to southern China and the northern and central areas of Vietnam.
 Fruits were brought to India by Chinese immigrants and they have been in cultivation there since the 1800s.

 Trees flower in February and April in the ranges they are found, such as Sri Lanka and peninsular India.
-Fruits are ready May through July.
+Fruits are ready from May through July.
 The flavor of the fruit is said to be quite tart with sweet notes towards the end.
 Some plants produce a more acidic fruit while others have sweeter fleshed wampis.

 The Chinese described the fruits as sour jujubee or white chicken heart among other designations.
 There were once eight varieties commonly grown in Asia but today only a few are commercially available.